 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Mendocino Council of Governments' basic financial statements.
-The supplementary information on pages 31-32 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information on pages 30-31 are presented for purposes of additional analysis and is not a required part of the basic financial statements.